-Tetor Daal – daal, as we all know, is Indian lentil stew and teto refers to bitter gourd.
-This light lentil stew with a hint of bitter taste is a quintessential Bengali dish, most commonly prepared during summer months.
+Tetor Daal – daal is a light lentil stew with a hint of bitter taste from using bitter gours.
+It is a quintessential Bengali dish, most commonly prepared during summer months.
 Bitter gourd is known to cleanse your palate and soothe your tummy, which makes this stew ideal for a detox diet.
-Typically, bottle gourd is also cooked along with the lentil to make the stew more filling.
-Also, the sweet taste of bottle gourd balances the bitterness of the stew.
-But, I wanted to keep tetor daal light and so, I…

 Packed with nutrition, this Mung Bean and Kale Daal is such a tasty wholesome meal.
 It can be served in two ways.
 You could serve it with a good doze of ghee and spice sizzle on top and it would pair beautifully with rice.
 You could also swirl a little bit of cream and enjoy it as soup with the bread of your choice.
 I have tried both the versions of Mung Bean and Kale Daal.
 They both taste equally comforting and so good!

 I was planning on sharing this recipe a couple of days back but I was having too much Diwali fun and work took a back seat.
 I made these Moong Daal Khasta Kachori in our Diwali potluck party along with Gajar Halwa.
 This Spiced Mung Bean Stuffed Flaky Dumpling with its flaky, buttery crust is one of my favorite guilty pleasures, especially during the cold winter season.
 Moong Daal Khasta Kachori is one of the favourite deep fried indulgence and love it with a cup of tea.